Upshur County Court Records

 Office Hours: Monday–Thursday, 8:00 a.m. to 4:30 p.m.; Friday, 8:00 a.m. to 2:00 p.m.

 Certified copies cost $8.00 per document, and plain copies are $1.00 per page.
-Provide the case number or the names of the parties involved when making a request.
+Include the case number or the names of the parties when making a request.
+Keep in mind that adoption records, juvenile case records, and documents containing domestic violence victim contact information are confidential and not available for general public inspection.

 Marriage Records